armory/docs/content/en/docs/installation/operator.md

 - Define Kubernetes accounts in `SpinnakerAccount` objects and store kubeconfig inline, in Kubernetes secrets, in s3, or GCS **(Experimental)**.
 - Deploy Armory in an Istio controlled cluster **(Experimental)**

-> We refer here to the Armory Operator, which installs Armory.
-The open source operator installs open source Spinnaker<sup>TM</sup> and is found [here](https://github.com/armory/spinnaker-operator).
+> This guide uses the Armory Operator, which installs Armory.
+The open source Operator installs open source Spinnaker<sup>TM</sup>.
+You can download the open source Operator from the GitHub [repo](https://github.com/armory/spinnaker-operator).

-## Requirements
+## Requirements for using the Armory Operator

-Before you start, ensure you meet the following requirements:
+Before you use start, ensure you meet the following requirements:

 - Your Kubernetes cluster runs version 1.13 or later.
   - If you do not have a cluster already, consult guides for [Google](https://cloud.google.com/kubernetes-engine/docs/quickstart), [Amazon](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html), or [Microsoft](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal) clouds.